gritcoding/microbit/TU_MARCH.md

-We will have some fun games to quiz you on the knowledge you gain from these readings.
+We will have some fun games to quiz you -- and a competition! -- on the knowledge you gain from these readings.